-Available to do 24 hours a day, 7 days a week.
-Check with individual attractions if you want to go in.
+Available 24 hours a day, 7 days a week.
+Check with individual attractions for entry requirements.

 Travel Trade Overview